Zapier: The $5B unbundling opportunity

 Zapier’s secret is its simple yet powerful paradigm of “triggers” (something happens in one product) and “actions” (do something in another product) which is controlled all by mouse-click.
 You don’t have to think about authentication, infrastructure, REST APIs, queries, or parsing; you can translate your needs into a one-for-one step process in Zapier.
 For example: “I wish when someone signed up on my site, I could send them an email”, is a quick 4 step process.

-Zapier’s growth strategy has been pretty simple: build more integrations and you fulfill more use-cases; fulfill more use-cases and you attract more customers.
+Zapier’s growth strategy has been pretty simple: build more integrations and fulfill more use-cases; fulfill more use-cases, and attract more customers.
 While Zapier has slowly created 3,000+ API integrations over 10 years, the number of SaaS products that an organization uses has gone from 8 in 2015 to over 80 in 2020.

 This isn’t just a concern of monster companies like Coca-Cola or Deloitte anymore, companies smaller than 50 employees leverage 16 SaaS products on average in their organizations.

 With the average number of SaaS tools used in a business increasing 10x from 2015 to 2020, Zapier’s breadth and simplicity are reaching a breaking point.

 While Zapier can connect with virtually every API, it doesn’t support any single API extremely well.
 Something as simple as being able to update a Shopify order requires a 500-word tutorial to get working.
 Even simpler: doing individual “actions” over a list of items from a “trigger” (think sending an email to each of the customers you get from a purchase report) wasn’t a feature until 2021.
 There are over 880 posts on Zapier’s forums detailing how to get API-specific use-cases to work.
 Zapier’s breadth is resulting in complicated workarounds to get the most out of APIs.